Introduction

 Conditions Linked to Dry Skin

-Eczema: Characterized by inflamed, itchy, and cracked skin.
+Eczema is characterized by inflamed, itchy, and cracked skin.
 Triggers include allergens, stress, and irritants.
 Management includes avoiding triggers and using emollients.
 Eczema, also known as atopic dermatitis, is a chronic condition that can cause intense itching and discomfort.
 Treatment typically involves moisturising regularly, avoiding known triggers, and using topical corticosteroids or other prescribed medications to reduce inflammation.

 Ichthyosis: A group of genetic disorders leading to dry, scaly skin.
 Management includes regular exfoliation and intense moisturization.
 Ichthyosis can vary in severity, from mild dryness and scaling to severe cases that affect large areas of the body.
 Treatment focuses on maintaining skin hydration and reducing the buildup of dead skin cells through regular exfoliation and the use of emollients.